 Maintaining confidentiality is a vital part of the ethos of the organisation and generally, this can be assured.
-However, if a Team Member has reason to believe that an adult may be at risk of harm, the responsibility to safeguard that person overrides the right to confidentiality.
-Team Members MUST break confidentiality in these circumstances.
+However, if a Team Member has reason to believe that an adult may be at risk of harm, the responsibility to safeguard that adult overrides the right to confidentiality.
+Team Members MUST break confidentiality if necessary, in these circumstances.